LearnerCouncil/YesBoats/README.md

 If everything is set up correctly, you can join an arena by clicking a Join Sign or doing `/yesboats join <arena>`, where `<arena>` is the arena's name.
 This will bring you into the arena and place you in a boat at the first available Start Location.
 During this time, you can click the boat items in your inventory to change the wood type of your boat.

+After the Minimum Players threshold is reached, the queue timer will begin.
+This will count down from 30 seconds (configurable in `config.yml`) to allow time for additional players to join.
+After the queue time is over, the players will be released and the countdown will begin.
+Once the countdown is up the Start Line Activator is removed, lowering the barrier and allowing the players to start.

+Once a player finishes the race, they will be told their final time, their position in the race will be announced, and they will become a "spectator"; able to fly around and watch the other players.
+Once all players have finished, the game will end, and all players will be teleported to the arena's Lobby Location.

+Additionally, any player can leave the game at any time by doing `/yesboats leave`.

 ### PlaceholderAPI

 This plugin is also compatible with PlaceholderAPI, allowing access to certain aspects of an arena through placeholders.